Gilnockie Tower: Restoration

 In 1978, the tower was a roofless ruin, when it was bought by Major T.C.R.
 Armstrong-Wilson, who undertook a full restoration.
 It was re-roofed, and floors were reconstructed at four levels.
 Authentic oak doors were fitted to all rooms.
 The interior was plastered out, and electricity and water taken into the building.
 The tower is a Category A listed building, and all work was carried out in consultation with the Scottish Development Department (Ancient Monuments).
 In January 2015, the tower was closed to the public and major repairs were commenced.
 The principal behind these repairs was to take the building back to as near possible of how it would have looked in the 16th century.
 It was also necessary to ensure that the building met the safety standards required of a 21st century visitor centre.
 The repairs were completed in 2018 and on 1 April 2018, Gilnockie Tower and the Clan Armstrong Centre were opened to the public.
 The building now consists of an authentic clan leaders house complete with furnished Grand Hall and Master Bedroom.
 The tower also houses the Clan Armstrong Museum, previously located in the Episcopal Church in Langholm.
-Many artefacts relating to the Clan Armstrong are on display and there is a special section devoted to Neil Alden Armstrong, the First Man on the Moon.
+Many artefacts relating to the Clan Armstrong are on display and there is a special section devoted to Neil Armstrong, the First Man on the Moon.

-In 2019, Gilnockie Tower was awarded a 4 star rating from Visit Scotland as a visitor centre.
+In 2019, Gilnockie Tower was awarded a four-star rating from Visit Scotland as a visitor centre.
 It is internationally recognised as the ancestral home of the Armstrong Clan.